KatePaulauskas/Project-one/README.md

                         <section id="video">
                     ```

-        - Correction: Hidden heading was added to the video section:
+        - Correction: A hidden heading was added to the video section:
             ```
             <section id="video">
             <h2 id=”hidden-heading”>Aerial view of Charles Fort </h2>